Abbey of St. Vincent, Senlis: Decline and revival

 One notable graduate of the college run at the abbey and later member of the community was Dom Alexandre Guy Pingré, C.R.S.A. (died 1796).
 He made significant contributions to astronomy and naval cartography.

 Dissolution

 The commendatory abbots continued to care for the abbey throughout the rest of its history.
 They made improvements in the walls and buildings until the mid-18th century.
 The coming of the French Revolution put an end to its life.
 In 1791, the canons were assembled and ordered to vacate the abbey, in compliance with the suppression of all religious houses under the new laws of the Republic.

-The buildings were seized by the revolutionary government and used in various ways, from a military hospital to a prison for prisoners of war.
-In 1804, the complex was rented to a manufacturer.
+The buildings were seized by the revolutionary government and used in various ways, as a military hospital, a barracks, and a prison for prisoners of war.
+In 1804, the complex was rented to a manufacturer for a spinning mill.
 By 1835 they had fallen into the hands of a developer who had slated the walls and building for demolition.
-The following years, three canons of Beauvais were able to raise the funds to purchase the property.
+The following year, three canons of Beauvais were able to raise the funds to purchase the property.
 They then opened a school for boys.